mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

-# `mulle_concurrent_pointerlist`
+# `mulle_concurrent_pointerarray`

-`mulle_concurrent_pointerlist` is a mutable array of pointers that can only grow.
+`mulle_concurrent_pointerarray` is a mutable array of pointers that can only grow.
 Such an array can be shared with multiple threads, that can access the array without locking.
-It's limitations are it's strength, as it makes its handling very simple.
+Its limitations are its strength, as it makes the API very simple and safe.

 The following operations should be executed in single-threaded fashion: